bzshang/af-concurrency-samples/README.md

 to use this information to build a solution that best meets the needs of his application, especially considering his use cases and data profile.

+This sample is licensed under the MIT license.
+See LICENSE in the solution root for more information.

 ## Getting Started
 The solution is a Visual Studio 2013 .sln file, which consists of a single C# project.
 Any edition of Visual Studio 2013 (including the free "Community"